 Red Lion, Hoxton

 Either relaxed or rammed depending on the weather, open seven days a week, the Red Lion’s roof terrace is reliably open whenever you fancy an open-air drink.
-Food is purely pizza focussed, get a Meal Deal — £10 for your pizza and a pint.
+Food is purely pizza and burger focussed, get a Meal Deal — £10 for your pizza/burger and a pint.

 Red Lion, 41 Hoxton Street, N1 6NH

 This summer sees the return of Roof East in a loosely-termed ‘adult adventure playground’ atop a multi-storey car park in Stratford.
 It's pretty packed up there with De La Bowl (Hop Hop inspired lawn bowling), Birdies Crazy Golf Club and Rooftop Film Club getting involved in some sky-based action along with London's highest baseball batting cage.
 Sustenance comes in the form of a range of street food vendors and a trio of cocktail bars.